Giorgio Nataletti: Life and career

-As a composer Nataletti used Italian folk music as an inspiration within his writing with his composition blending Western classical techniques with Italian folk song material.
-His compositions were mainly written in the 1920 and encompassed choral and orchestral works, some of them large scale composition, as well as chamber music.
-He also composed music for some of the first sound films made in Italy; working as a film score composer for Istituto Luce in 1930-1931.
+As a composer, Nataletti used Italian folk music as an inspiration within his writing, with his composition blending Western classical techniques with Italian folk song material.
+His compositions were mainly written in the 1920s and encompassed choral and orchestral works, some of them large-scale compositions, as well as chamber music.
+He also composed music for some of the first sound films made in Italy, working as a film score composer for Istituto Luce in 1930-1931.

-Nataletti died in Rome on July 16, 1972.
+Nataletti died in Rome on 16 July 1972.